Project Officer – Demand Reduction

 • Ensure regular reporting of activities to the Senior Programme Officer;

-• Prepare periodic final technical reports;
+• Prepare periodic and final technical and Monitoring, Evaluation, Learning (MEL) reports;

 • Experience working with an international organisation is desirable;